Sun Chengzong -- The Last Exceptional Commander of the Ming Dynasty in the History of China

 This line of defense that Sun Chengzong designed and built was unbreakable; even after Ming’s last emperor was departed and the Ming Empire has perished, the aggressive Manchu soldiers were still fighting here and couldn’t break it.

 Under Sun’s excellent management, the Ming Empire kept expanding gradually and stably.

 The regime Manchu initiated several attack wars, but all ended up with big failures.

 With those excellent generals and loyal soldiers, everything looked perfect.

 Political Frame Up and Retirement

-Then Emperor Youjiao’s favorite and powerful eunuch Wei eliminated the political party that Sun Chengzong belonged to, and murdered many of their loyal officials, but Sun refused to comply to Wei.
+Then Emperor Youjiao’s favorite and powerful eunuch Wei eliminated the political party that Sun Chengzong belonged to and murdered many of their loyal officials, but Sun refused to comply with Wei.